operator-framework/operator-sdk/doc/sdk-cli-reference.md

 Adds a main.go source file and any associated source files for an operator that is not of the "go" type.

+**Note**: This command will look for playbook.yml in the project root, if you use the .yaml extension you will need to rename it before running migrate or manually add it to your Dockerfile.

 ### Example

 ```console